Allentown (song)

-"Allentown" is a song by American singer Billy Joel.
-It is the lead track on Joel's 1982 album The Nylon Curtain, accompanied by a conceptual music video.
+"Allentown" is a song by American singer Billy Joel and the lead track on Joel's 1982 album The Nylon Curtain.
+Released as the album's second single, it was accompanied by a conceptual music video.
 Upon its release, and especially in subsequent years, "Allentown" emerged as an anthem of blue-collar America, representing both the aspirations and frustrations of America's working class in the late 20th century.
+It protested against the decline of the rust belt.

 "Allentown" reached No. 17 on the Billboard Hot 100, spending six consecutive weeks at that position and certified gold.
 It was No. 43 on Billboard's year-end Hot 100 chart for 1983.
-The song later appeared on Joel's Greatest Hits: Volume II (1985), Концерт (1987), 2000 Years: The Millennium Concert (2000), The Essential Billy Joel (2001), 12 Gardens Live (2006), The Hits (2010), and Live at Shea Stadium (2011) albums.
+The song later appeared on Joel's Greatest Hits: Volume II (1985), Kohuept (1987), 2000 Years: The Millennium Concert (2000), The Essential Billy Joel (2001), 12 Gardens Live (2006), The Hits (2010), and Live at Shea Stadium (2011) albums.

 Theme

-The song's theme centers around the resilience of Allentown, Pennsylvania and the region in the 1980s as it coped with the decline of its historically strong manufacturing sector and the emergence of the Rust Belt in the latter part of the 20th century, including the depressed, blue-collar livelihood of Allentown residents following Bethlehem Steel's decline and eventual closure.
+The song's theme centers around the resilience of Allentown, Pennsylvania and the surrounding Lehigh Valley region of eastern Pennsylvania in the 1980s as it coped with the decline of its historically strong manufacturing sector and its emergence as a part of the Rust Belt in the latter part of the 20th century, including the depressed, blue-collar livelihood of Allentown residents following the decline and eventual closure of Bethlehem Steel, which was the world's second-largest steel manufacturer for most of the 20th century.

 The introductory rhythm for the song is designed to be the sound of a rolling mill converting steel ingots into I-beams or other shapes.
 Such a sound was commonly heard throughout South Bethlehem when the Bethlehem Steel plant was in operation from 1857 through 1995.

 Joel regards the song as being "hopeful" towards the plight of the unemployed steel workers.
 Even though the lyrics tell a sad tale, Joel says the song's message is "we're not moving out or giving up...we're going to try."